ionlyseespots/ambient-design/README.md

 Ambient grid system is a methodology for creating layout.

-This system evolved out of the need to fully decouple markup (HTML) from presentation (CSS).
-To do that, I believe markup (HTML) needs to become the presentation.
-Or more specifically, presentation format.
+To do that, I believe markup needs to become the presentation.
+Or more specifically, presentation structure.
+While presentation changes (design patterns) can require changes in structure, content can be changed without any need for structural change beyond the base grid system.

-Ambient is about HTML as a presentation format.
+Ambient is about using HTML to convey structure in a consistent grid system..
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.